Have a question or comment? Call us at 412/622-6914 or email a member of our team below.

 Director, Development Campaign

-Since 2002 Greg has overseen transformational growth in capital and operating development campaigns while assisting the Board of Trustees’ Development, Trusteeship, Nominating and Executive committees.
+Since 2002, Greg DuFour has overseen transformational growth in capital and operating development campaigns while assisting the Board of Trustees’ Development, Trusteeship, Nominating and Executive committees.
 Previously he was Director of the Diocese of Pittsburgh Foundation and diocesan annual, capital and gift planning functions.
 Greg began his nonprofit career with the national headquarters of the American Bar Association while attending the University of Chicago.

 Director of Human Resources and Operations

 Jan Kortz, director of human resources and operations for Phipps since 1998, has supported the nonprofit through a time of rapid transformation that included major campus expansion, a stronger focus on sustainability, and large-scale events such as the 2009 Pittsburgh G-20 Summit.
 In 2012, Jan received a Pittsburgh Business Times Human Resource Leadership Award recognizing top professionals in the region who have made great strides in shaping their workplaces.